Get E-Book

 });

 The callback is a one-time connect listener.
 It runs after the socket is connected.
-Writes before connection are queued by Node and flushed after the connect succeeds, subject to errors and writable state.
+Writes made before connection are queued by Node and flushed after connect succeeds, as long as the socket does not fail first.

 const socket = net.connect({